ALL

 Main Content

-Riding a bicycle, skateboarding, in-line skating, and riding a scooter are great ways to be active, get around, and stay fit.
+Riding a bike, skateboarding, in-line skating, and riding a scooter are great ways to be active, get around, and stay fit.

-Here are some important safety tips to lower the risk of injuries during these activities.
+Here are some important safety tips to lower the risk of injuries while riding a bike.

 • Obey the same rules when you ride on the road as you do when you drive a car.
 This includes riding on the right side of the road so you're going in the same direction as traffic and stopping at all intersections.